Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: Abstract

 \section{Abstract}

 In this survey, we explore the connections between two areas of probability: percolation theory and population genetic models.
-Our first goal is to highlight a construction on Galton-Watson trees, which has been described in two different ways: Bernoulli bond percolation and neutral mutations.
-Next, we introduce a novel connection between the Divide-and-Color percolation model and a particular multi-type Galton-Watson tree.
+Our first goal is to highlight a construction on Bienaym\'e-Galton-Watson trees, which has been described in two different ways: as Bernoulli bond percolation and as neutral mutations.
+Next, we introduce a novel connection between the Divide-and-Color percolation model and a particular multi-type Bienaym\'e-Galton-Watson tree.
 We provide a gentle introduction to these topics while presenting an overview of the results that connect them.

 \textbf{Keywords:} Bienaymé-Galton-Watson trees; Bernoulli percolation; multi-allelic neutral mutations.\\ \textbf{MSC2020 subject classifications:} 60J80 ; 92D25 ; 60K35 ; 82B43 .